CyrilCermak/modular_architecture_on_ios/README.md

 GPG is an asymmetric key management system that creates a hash for encryption from the public keys of all participants.
 In the initialisation process, GPG will generate a private and public key.
-The public key is saved in the `.gpg` folder under the user's email visible to everyone.
+The public key is saved in the `.gpg` folder under the user’s email visible to everyone.
 The private key is saved in `~/.gnupg` and is protected by a password chosen by the user.